Power protection buying guide

 - Many offer power filtration for optimal audio and video performance.

 Clean up dirty power

 To get the best picture and sound out of your gear, you’ll want to get power protection that not only diverts harmful spikes and surges, but also cleans up dirty power.
-Dirty power can come from electricity's long trek to your home or office.
+Dirty power can come from electricity's long trek through our power grid to your home or office.
 It can also originate from high-power appliances found under your roof.

-Component-style surge protectors like the Furman IT-Reference 20i filter out interference that degrades sound and picture quality.
+Component-style surge protectors, like the SurgeX SEQ, filter out line noise and interference that degrades sound and picture quality.